stianjsu/messeption/readme.md

 #### Code verification:
 - The code for each release is checked and verified both manually by each group member and by tests created for the different modules
 - Issues are verified after completion before they are marked as 'closed', to ensure that if a mistake has been made it is picked up as early as possible
 - We have used jacoco to show how much of the code is covered by the tests.
 A report is put into target/site/jacoco which shows coverage in percent.
-Jacoco is configured for every module and compiles a report after mvn verify or equivelent is run
+Jacoco is configured for every module and compiles a report after mvn verify or equivelent is run.
+  - Note: BoardAccessRemote is not tested in ui, but in integration tests and thus isn't marked as tested int the jacoco rapport for messeption/ui.
 - Spotbugs has also been implemented to check the code for common mistakes.
-For soptbugs to function properly it must be run from gr2122/messeption and not lower
+For spotbugs to function properly it must be run from gr2122/messeption and not any lower directories
-- Checkstyle has been implemented to cehck the codes formatting and visual style so that is in inline with the google checktyle convention
+- Checkstyle has been implemented to check the codes formatting and visual style so that is in inline with the google checktyle convention

 #### Commit practises:
-- In Sprint 3 we started using commitizen
+- In Sprint 3 we started using commitizen for formating commits
-- Hence our commitmessages have become much richer with information
+- Hence our commit messages have become much more detailed and richer with information
 - This has made the development-progress much easier to follow and document